-How often should you post content?
+How often should you post content to your Company Page?
 That depends on your audience.
 Some companies find that their audience appreciates updates posted on a daily basis.
 Others find that their engagement dips to dangerously low levels — or they even lose fans — if they post more than once or twice per week.
-Experiment with your followers, watch their reactions carefully, and try to find the best rate at which to share.
+Experiment with your followers, watch their reactions carefully and try to find the best rate at which to share.

 Also, the content and sharing times on LinkedIn can, and should, vary when compared to your sharing habits on other social media networks.
 Don’t auto-post your Facebook updates to LinkedIn — your strategies for these networks should all be different, at least to start with.